techidaily/site-games-able/source/_posts/from-novice-to-expert-gaming-with-steam-tokens.md

 ![steam logo on a blue backgroud](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2020/11/Logo-Steam.jpg)

- The online game marketplace and streaming service[Steam offers some free games for download and play](https://www.makeuseof.com/tag/best-free-steam-games/) .
+ The online game marketplace and streaming service [Steam offers some free games for download and play](https://www.makeuseof.com/tag/best-free-steam-games/) .
 However, most of the games on Steam cost money.

- When you purchase content on Steam, you get reward points called[Steam Points](https://store.steampowered.com/points/howitworks) .
+ When you purchase content on Steam, you get reward points called [Steam Points](https://store.steampowered.com/points/howitworks) .
 For every dollar you spend, you get 100 Steam Points added to your account.
 You can't convert Steam Points to money, but if you want to think of in terms of "Steam Points to dollars", you could think of a single Steam Point as one cent.

  So, what can you do with Steam Points?
 You can't exchange them for money, but you can "spend" these points on items available in the Steam Points Shop.